ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 </bean>
 ```

 The important parts are **dataSource** and the bean it refers to **hsqldata**.
 This specifies the bean that will define where object information is stored.
-By default, object information is stored in a Hyper SQL Database because it requires no additional setup by the user to get started with DataWolf.
+By default, object information is stored in a Hyper SQL Database because it requires no additional setup by the user to get started with Data Wolf.
 There are two additional **dataSource** options defined in the application context that demonstrate other storage options; however, the storage could be any relational database.
 The snippet below shows how to specify an in memory hsql database.

 ```
 <!-- hsqldb memory setting -->